MKVde/Files_library/README.md

 5. Click on the **Delete** button to delete the selected files from the library.

+> **Warning**
 Please note that deleting files is a permanent action and cannot be undone.
 Exercise caution when deleting files from the library.
-> **Warning**
-> This is a warning

 ## Documentation